balancer/docs-v3/docs/concepts/router/overview.md

 ) external returns (uint256 bptAmountIn, uint256[] memory amountsOut, bytes memory returnData);
 ```

 This type of removing liquidity is possible if the `pool` has implemented [`onRemoveLiquidityCustom`](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/IPoolLiquidity.sol#L41-L47).
 It can be used for [custom built AMMs](/concepts/pools/custom-pools/create-custom-amm-with-novel-invariant.md).
 The custom request usually is encoded as part of the `userData`.
-The Vault should already have approved allowances for at least `bptAmountIn` for `pool`.

 | Name               | Type          | Description   |
 | -------------      | ------------- | ------------  |